leonmex/virtualbox-for-magento2/README.md

 VirtualBoxMachine for Magento2

-This Virtual machine  contain all you need to store the database mysql 5.6 for magento 2.0 Access user:mysql56 pwd:Holamundo12
+This Virtual machine "version 4.2.16 ubuntu" contain all you need to store the database mysql 5.6 for magento 2.0 Access user:mysql56 pwd:Holamundo12